-The idea that data is the critical to running our companies is nothing new.
-Much of our technology investment has been focused on delivering data to support programmers building applications and reports that deliver analysis to users.
-We never envisioned data evolving from the secret sauce that drives analytic tools to becoming an office supply for every business worker.
-While data self-service is a top-of-mind discussion topic, our data infrastructure isn’t ready to deliver data that’s business ready for use by the average staff member.
+The idea that data is critical to running our companies is nothing new.
+Much of our technology investment has been focused on delivering data to support programmers building applications and reports that provide analysis to users.
+We never envisioned data evolving from the secret sauce that drives analytics tools to becoming an office supply for every business worker.
+Though data self-service is a top-of-mind discussion topic, our data infrastructure isn’t ready to deliver data that’s ready for business use by the average staff member.

-Our methods for managing data needs to expand to support data outside the company’s four walls.
-Business decisions require data beyond the traditional application environment: syndicated data, cloud applications, media feeds, 3rd party data providers, and partner systems.
-We need to be able to support adding and managing new data content more quickly and efficiently.
-In this session, Evan Levy will discuss the challenges in deploying Data Self-Service and review various approaches that companies are usingto address the self-service data objective.
+Our methods for managing data need to expand to support data outside the company’s four walls.
+Business decisions require data beyond the traditional application environment: syndicated data, cloud applications, media feeds, third-party data providers, and partner systems.
+We need to be able to add and manage new data content more quickly and efficiently.
+In this session, Evan Levy will discuss the challenges in deploying data self-service and will review various approaches that companies are using to address the self-service data objective.

 You Will Learn

 - The Business Data Ecosystem and the changes in data usage and sharing inside today’s companies